ucsb-cs16/f22/_lab/lab09.md

 At that point, you are ready to try submitting on gradescope.

-You are also required to apply the style guidelines as described in this presentation: [link to style guide](https://docs.google.com/presentation/d/16ExuzjlRWClQe-GbX_FNYKsSJnrd0Z5ef7N1c0sezUA/edit?usp=sharing)

-If you are using a style different from what is recommended and feel strongly about continuing in that style, you may include a note as a comment in the README of your project explaining the rationale behind your choices.
-Cite any sources as relevant.

 ## Step 5: Submitting via gradescope

 Submit the strFuncs.cpp and linkedListFuncs.cpp files on gradescope.
 Make sure to add your partner as a collaborator if you had one.